OctopusDeploy/docs/src/shared-content/using-hydra.include.md

 The scheduled task does the following:

 1. Find Tentacle services.
-2. Stop all Tentacles (if they’re running).
+2. Stop all Tentacles (if they're running).
 3. Run MSI.
 4. Update configs for any polling Tentacles.
 5. Starts any Tentacles that were running when we started.